GenomicsAotearoa/metagenomics_summer_school/docs/day4/ex15_gene_annotation_part3.md

 ### *DRAM* distillation of the results

-After the annotation is finished, we will summarise and visualise these annotations with the so-called *Distillation* step.
+After the annotation is finished, we will summarise and visualise these annotations with the so-called *distillation* step.
 We do so by running the following command directly in the terminal.
 This will generate the distillate and liquor files.

 !!! terminal "code"